garbetjie/terraform-google-worker-pool/README.md

   Ideally, it would be great to be able to customise the instance group to scale automatically - either by custom Stackdriver metric, or by CPU usage.
 First prize would be to enable autoscaling by custom metric.

-* **Exposing ports**

-  Ideally, it should be possible to expose ports from the worker containers.
-This can make it possible for workers to be communicated with in some form.